Welcome to my web portal!

 If you use the information, please simply cite/link to the source.

 Dr. Jeff M. Allen is an internationally recognized scholar in the area of workforce innovation for the knowledge economy.
-He serves as a Regents Professor of Information Science and Director of the Center for Knowledge Solutions in the College of Information at the University of North Texas.
+He serves as a Regents Professor of Information Science and Director of the Center for Knowledge Solutions at the University of North Texas.
 Together with his colleagues, he prepares students for jobs that are not yet created.

 Digital Researcher IDs